adlane98/adlane/content/blogs/chapter1-training-siamese-network_en.md

 ```

-### Construction of Triplets
+### Construction of triplets

-To train a Siamese network with a *triplet loss*, we must transform our dataset of independent images into a dataset of triplets (`anchor`, `positive`, `negative`).
+To train a siamese network with a *triplet loss*, we must transform our dataset of independent images into a dataset of triplets (`anchor`, `positive`, `negative`).
 On CIFAR‑10, we proceed class by class:
 - for a given class (for example “cat”), we form pairs (`anchor`, `positive`) with two images of this class;
 - we then randomly draw an image from a different class to play the role of `negative`.